ctoec/winged-keys/README.md

 1. Install [Docker](https://docs.docker.com/install/).
 1. Install [Docker Compose](https://docs.docker.com/compose/install/) (if you haven't already - it comes included with Docker Desktop for Mac).
+1. If you are developing on an M1/ARM system, you [may](https://github.com/microsoft/mssql-docker/issues/668) need to update the `image` of `db` in `docker-compose.yaml` to `mcr.microsoft.com/azure-sql-edge`.
 1. That's it!
 Now you're ready to spin up the application.
     ```bash
     docker-compose up